 You already paid taxes on that money.

-Now, we have there's a reason every time Reagan did it, now Donald Trump's doing it.
+Now, there's a reason every time Reagan did it.

 Reagan gave us the longest period of peacetime economic growth in history up to that point in history.

-Every and Bill Clinton, after he got walloped in the midterms, his first midterms, 94, and nuke became speaker, era of big governments over, end of welfare as we know it.
+And Bill Clinton, after he got walloped in the midterms, his first midterms, 94, and Newt became speaker, era of big government's over, end of welfare as we know it.

-Newt Gingrich came in, insisted on real balance of budget numbers, and they did it.
+Newt Gingrich came in, insisted on real balance of the budget numbers, and they did it.

 Clinton was smart enough and agile enough and moderate enough.